Why is it we are drawn to some people more than others? What makes us want to maintain a friendship?

 They are the ones who show us our strengths when all we see is weakness; they point out our good character traits, like courage and loyalty, when we are down on ourselves.
 They remind us of past accomplishments and spur us on in our future.
 They build into our lives and we are richer for having spent time with them.
 We come away with a stronger sense of “self” because we have been together.

 Be mindful of the mirror you hold up for your friends.
 Do you reflect back to them the goodness you find in their hearts and in their character?
-Are you able to lovingly reveal the areas in their lives they they need to work on?
+Are you able to lovingly reveal the areas in their lives that they need to work on?

 It’s popular today to be sarcastic and even mean in our comments with one another.
 It’s all said in the “I was only joking” way.
 Yet when we come away from times with friends and admit that their words cut and hurt, we need to evaluate our friendships.
 A true friend can joke and laugh with you, but the tone changes when they laugh at you.
-The reflection they hold up to you is negative and it leaves a bad taste in your mouth.
+When that happens, the reflection they hold up to you is negative and it leaves a bad taste in your mouth.
 You come away with a lesser sense of “self.”

 People who leave you with this reflection are not true friends.